Gregory Gymnasium: History

 In 1977, after 46 years as the home of men's basketball, the gym hosted its final Southwest Conference tournament play-in game, marking the end of an era in collegiate sports.
 The subsequent move of basketball games to the Frank Erwin Center distanced the team from its student fanbase, altering the dynamic of campus athletics.

 In November 1997, Gregory Gym underwent a substantial renovation, closing for 22 months to modernize its facilities.
 The renovation aimed to enhance the building's functionality and aesthetics, incorporating features such as natural lighting, open lounge areas, and central air-conditioning, reflecting a commitment to meeting the evolving needs of the campus community.

-On May 1, 2017, a fatal stabbing occurred near the gym where Kendrex J. White, a 21-year-old African American student, attacked multiple passersby.
+On May 1, 2017, a fatal stabbing occurred near the gym where Kendrex J. White, a 21-year-old student, attacked multiple passersby.
 Student Harrison Brown was fatally stabbed and three others were wounded before White was apprehended by police.
 The incident prompted discussions about campus safety and mental health support, ultimately leading to efforts to enhance security measures at Gregory Gym and across the university campus.
 White was diagnosed by psychologists as suffering from schizoaffective and bipolar disorders and ruled not guilty by reason of insanity by State District Judge Tamara Needles.

 On April 24, 2024, the gym's plaza was the initial gathering site of a student protest regarding the Israel-Hamas War.
 By noon, hundreds of students had gathered, leading to police on horseback forcing the protestors away from the area and subsequent protests by the UT Tower.
 The protests occurred amidst the ongoing nationwide demonstrations on college campuses.